ethan-keller/HaplotypeVisualizer/README.md

 ## About The Project

 HaplotypeVisualizer is a graph-based web-app for polyploid haplotype visualization.
-It interactively visualizes the differences between haplotypes and includes bookmarking, pre-processing and phenotype specific views.
+It interactively visualizes the differences between haplotypes and includes features such as bookmarking, pre-processing and phenotype meta-data support.

 <p align="right"><a href="#top">back to top</a></p>